As we hunker down in fear before a microscopic pathogen we cannot see, I am not ashamed to admit to being afraid.

 In China, the data indicates that less than 1 percent of people lacking pre-existing conditions die if identified as sick with COVID-19, and the Chinese percentage appears inflated because of the lack of information on mild and asymptomatic cases in that country.

-That said, the Eurosurvelliance researchers did conclude that the Glacier Princess experiment underlined the value of social distancing.
+That said, the Eurosurvelliance researchers did conclude that the Diamond Princess experiment underlined the value of social distancing.

 “Most of the infections on board the Diamond Princess cruise ship appear to have occurred before or around the start of the two-week quarantine…which further highlights the potent transmissibility of (this) SARS-CoV-2 virus, especially in confined settings,” they wrote.
 “To further mitigate transmission of COVID-19 and bring the epidemic under control in areas with active transmission, it may be necessary to minimize the number of gatherings in confined settings.”